 Call for Abstract

-International Conference on Social Sciences & Interdisciplinary Studies, will be organized around the theme “Integrating Social Sciences & Medicine for better understanding Communities & Health”
+2nd International Conference on Social Sciences & Interdisciplinary Studies, will be organized around the theme “Interpreting the strategies to deal with challenges & disputes through Social Sciences Research”

 Submit your abstract to any of the mentioned tracks.